LAPAROSCOPIC COLECTOMY

 Dr. BALLANTYNE'S BACKGROUND & TRAINING

 Dr. Ballantyne has one of the largest laparoscopic colorectal practices in the world.
 He also specializes in laparoscopic Nissen fundoplication (for treating gastroesophageal reflux), inguinal hernia repair, and cholecystectomy (gall bladder removal).
+Under Dr. Ballantyne's leadership, Hackensack University Medical center became the second busiest Bariatric Surgery Center in the United States performing as many as 1,000 primary Bariatric OPperations per year.
+Simelarly, under Dr. Ballantyne's leadership Hackensack University Medical Center grew into the busiest Robotic Surgery Center and the busiest Robotic Surgery Training Center in the United States.

 An active researcher, Dr. Ballantyne has authored more than 200 scientific articles.
 He is a fellow of the American College of Surgeons and the American Society of Colon and Rectal Surgeons.
 He is a member of numerous scientific and medical societies, including the Society of University Surgeons, the American Society of Gastrointestinal Endoscopists; and the Society of American Gastrointestinal Endoscopic Surgeons.